maciejkos/starter-hugo-research-group/content/about.md

 {{< spoiler text="**Who will see the information about me and my data?**" >}}

 Your information in this study will be confidential.
 Only the researchers conducting this study will see the information about you and your data.
 No reports or publications will use information that can identify you in any way as being a participant in this project.
-All recordings will be destroyed following transcription and analysis.
 Your de-identified information could be used for future research without additional informed consent.

 {{< /spoiler >}}